Nezumi's First Love

 Nezumi's First Love (ねずみの初恋, Nezumi no Hatsukoi) is a Japanese manga series written and illustrated by Riku Oseto.
 It began serialization in Kodansha's seinen manga magazine Weekly Young Magazine in November 2023.

+Plot

+Nezumi, a young girl trained as an assassin by the yakuza, is at an arcade trying out a claw machine when she meets Ao, another boy trying out the machines.
+They later meet again, where he gives her the plush he won.
+Nezumi, who due to her difficult upbringing has never experienced love, is surprised when Ao confesses to her.
+She accepts and the two start living together, with Nezumi dealing with both their relationship and her own work and past life.

 Media

 Manga

 Written and illustrated by Riku Oseto, Nezumi's First Love began serialization in Kodansha's seinen manga magazine Weekly Young Magazine on November 6, 2023.
-Its chapters have been compiled into seven tankōbon volumes as of September 2025.
+The series entered its final arc on May 18, 2026.
+Its chapters have been compiled into eleven tankōbon volumes as of September 2026.

 During their panel at New York Comic Con 2024, Kodansha USA announced that they had licensed the series for English publication beginning in Q4 2025.